 Taiwan is an island off the coast of mainland China with one of the highest population densities in the world.
-Expats moving to Taiwan are equally likely to notice that it's very mountainous, home to the tallest peak in northeast Asia, and has an abundance of nature reserves and hot springs.
+Expats moving to Taiwan will notice that it's extremely mountainous, home to the tallest peak in northeast Asia, and has an abundance of nature reserves and hot springs.

 Taiwan has ultra-modern cities that still strongly uphold traditional Chinese culture while at the same time embracing a capitalist business culture that appeals to Western expats.
 As a result, many new arrivals find that the lifestyle in Taiwan is highly convenient as goods are easily accessible and both the public transport and healthcare are excellent.

-Taiwan is incredibly safe.
-Foreigners moving to the country are unlikely to be affected by political tensions.
+Taiwan is incredibly safe and foreigners moving to the country are unlikely to be affected by political tensions.
 In fact, those living there enjoy Taiwan's cultural richness, modern amenities and the country's embrace of the wider world.